davidgsd/AllScan/README.md

 **v0.72 2023-06-18**<br>
 Add functions for checking free and total disk space, and log files > 50MB in size.
 Display this info in startup messages.
 Add _tools/checkFs.php script which can be called to delete any files in /var/log/ or /var/log/asterisk > 50MB in size.
 This is not called from AllScan but can be called from cron by running 'sudo crontab -e' and adding a line similar to "0 * * * * (/var/www/html/allscan/_tools/checkFs.php cron)" to the bottom of the file, to check for and delete excessively large log files once per hour.
 These features can help monitor free disk space and take corrective action if space is running low.

-**v0.71 2023-05-28**<br>
-Fix php log notice on nodes/VMs with no temperature sensor.
-Optimize stats request timing for case when there are only a small number (<~5) of favorites in which case stats do not need to be read as often.

 **v0.70 2023-05-20**<br>
 Implement retrieval of EchoLink node name/callsign data from AMI for display in the Favorites and Connection Status tables.
 Handle issue where astdb.txt file downloads (downloaded by Allmon/Supermon astdb.php script) can sometimes fail resulting in a 0 byte file.
 AllScan will now detect this, show a useful log message, check other file locations or download the file if needed.

 **v0.68 2023-03-25**<br>
 Allow EchoLink Node #s to be Added to Favorites.

-**v0.67 2023-03-01**<br>
-If Call, Location, and Title Cfgs have not yet been set and are read in from global.inc, validate those values before saving to AllScan's Cfgs.
-Prevents case of invalid text being read in from a global.inc file that was not yet configured.
-(Note that the global.inc Call, Location, and Title Cfgs are used only in the page header menu bar and are entirely separate from any User account settings.)

 **v0.66 2023-02-27**<br>
 Fix issue where DTMF command function would not accept digits A-D. Note that for mobile browsers the Node#/Command text field is specified as inputmode="tel" so that a numeric keypad with large keys appears on phones, making it easier to type in node numbers.
 For a standard keyboard (supporting letters ie. A-D), delete the "inputmode="tel"" text from include/viewUtils.php line 35.

 **v0.65 2023-01-28**<br>
-Fix issue where Connection Status table would not update after 'Restart Asterisk' button used.
-Various optimizations.

-**v0.62 2023-01-25**<br>
 Update handling of JS offline/online and EventSource error events to reinit EventSource and Stats functions rather than reload page.
 Update Favs table sort function to use case-insensitive string sort option.

-**v0.61 2023-01-24**<br>
-Support 'Favorites.ini Locations' Cfgs setting.
-Optimizations to Favorites Add/Delete functions, support cases of blank or nonexistent files.
-Minor optimizations.
-Link Connection Status table node names to ASL stats page.
-Adjust Favs table highlight colors.

 **v0.59 2023-01-23**<br>
 Support old PHP versions (< 7.3.x) setcookie function w/SameSite parameter.
 Fixes login issues in v0.53-0.58 on nodes with < PHP 7.3.
 Enable cookie options to be set with cookieSameSiteOpt and cookieUseRootPath variables in include/UserModel.php.